madetech/academy/mini-handbook/assessments.md

 We will work together to set goals and objectives for Academy Engineer (SFIA Level 1).
 We've outlined the following goals, and will support you over the next 5 weeks in achieving them and gathering evidence.

 * Autonomy: Readily asks for help to aid progression
-* Autonomy: Frequently requests and addresses feedback regularly
+* Autonomy: Frequently requests and addresses feedback
 * Influence: Actively contributes during pairing and mobbing
 * Influence: Shares opinions on approach to tasks and concepts
 * Complexity: Regularly engages in self learning and research to build on technical skills delivered by the academy